JeP42/robotframework-formatcompare/README.md

     ...
 ```

-The test case above references the mapfile `${TESTDATA}/json2xml.mapfile` which maps elements from a Json to elements of an XML structure:
+The test case above references the mapfile `${TESTDATA}/json2xml.mapfile` which maps elements from a Json (JSONPath expression) to elements of an XML (XPath expression) structure:

 ```
 $.data[0].firstname;Neverland/Persons/Person[1]/Firstname;STRING;=;;